dwyl/learn-aws-lambda/README.md

   [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/API.md) can be used to automate the zipping, deployment and testing of Lambda functions on AWS.
 The Codeship deployment script can then be reduced to a single command `gulp deploy`!

-  The syntax to create a new Gulp task is"
+  The syntax to create a new Gulp task is:

   ```js
   gulp.task('name of task', function() {